DevonGifford/ClearScore--TechnicalAssignment/README.md

 <hr>

-✅ Created a Navbar
+✅ Created a Navbar w/ button to generate's new ideas.

-✅ Light and Dark Themes
+✅ Light and Dark Theme styling.

 ✅ Filter Functionality